m3db/m3/site/content/integrations/prometheus.md

 ## Using any Prometheus Remote Write capable storage

-M3 Coordinator supports any backend that implements the Prometheus Remote Write API.
+It is also possible to use any Prometheus Remote Write capable backend in place of M3DB.

 Start by downloading the [config template](https://github.com/m3db/m3/blob/master/src/query/config/m3coordinator-prom-remote-template.yml).